albertcmiller1/order_book/README.md

 To simulate market activity, 3 threads will continuously post buy and sell orders at random prices for each stock listed.
 This will stimulate the book enough for users to stream live prices, and enable a user to activly post buy and sell orders with paper stocks using the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.

 ### Price data API
-Every 60 seconds the book will post the current price of each stock traded into a dynamodb table.
-This information will be accessable to users via an API hosted with AWS API Gateway + lambda created with the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.
+Every 60 seconds the book will use an [HTTP header](https://github.com/elnormous/HTTPRequest) to post the current price of each stock to an AWS lambda which will prost to an AWS dynamodb table.
+This AWS lambda and price history data will be built and accessable in the [paper_trader](https://github.com/albertcmiller1/paper_trader) repository.

 ### Infrastructure
 The book, trading bot threads, api, and websocket will be apart of the same process which will be running on an AWS EC2 instance.